 Payscale does a great job in conveying a personal

-message on their careers page
+message on their careers page.

 - Social sourcing: Use social media networks like LinkedIn, Facebook, Twitter, etc. to identify the people in your industry who could be good fits for your company.
 You can even use offline events like industry gatherings and meetups to connect with your ideal candidates.

-- Browse talent databases: Job websites like Indeed maintain millions of resumes.
+- Browse talent databases: Job websites like Indeed hold millions of resumes.
 Tap into these and use the platforms’ advanced search functionalities to filter the candidates who could make excellent employees at your company.

 6. Invest in a good Application Tracking System (ATS)

-Considering that the best talent is available only for 10 days, bringing down this screening time is imminent.
+Considering that the best talent is available only for 10 days, bringing down this screening time is essential.

-A good screening solution can dramatically cut your time to hire without losing quality.
+A good screening solution can dramatically cut down your time to hire without losing quality.
 Harver clients, for example, can screen candidates for the right skills, personality, and cultural fit without having to design tests that take days to create and implement.

 Harver automates part of the hiring funnel

-and provides candidates with an engaging experience
+and provides candidates with an engaging experience.

 In order to do so, create a hiring workflow and map the different tools you use at each stage.
-In the end, your Recruitment Tech Stack might just look a little something like this:
+In the end, your recruitment tech stack may just look a little something like this:

 - An ATS

-- An employee onboarding solution.
+- An employee onboarding solution

 9. Improve your job listing

-Losing good candidates at the start of the sourcing stage results in a delay in the time to hire as you get way fewer eligible applicants.
+Losing good candidates right at the start of the sourcing stage results in a delay in the time to hire as you get fewer eligible applicants.

-the perfect job description
+the perfect job description.

 Wrapping it up

 Once you’ve found that candidate, don’t delay the offer.
-You’ll be surprised to know that the biggest reason candidates reject job offers is because they’ve accepted someone else’s offer.
+You’ll be surprised to know that the biggest reason candidates reject job offers is because they’ve already accepted someone else’s offer.
 You don’t want this to happen with your top pick.

-If a candidate makes a counter offer or shares details about a competing offer, be prepared to negotiate.
+If a candidate makes a counteroffer or shares details about a competing offer, be prepared to negotiate.
 Because you know the candidate very well by this point, use all your information to craft lucrative perks beyond the paycheck.